Awhitter/spanish1/README.md

 # Spanish Exercises Website

-This project is a simple React-based website for practicing Spanish exercises, specifically focused on colors.
+This project is a simple React-based website for practicing Spanish exercises.

 ## Getting Started